How to become a UX Designer?

 It is always useful to learn about design through considering excellent examples of design.
 It is valuable to explore them at a theoretical level i.e. analysing them and also a practical level i.e. replicating them.
 Taking the time to analyse the strengths and weaknesses of other people’s designs is incredibly helpful for developing your design instincts.

-We would recommend collecting all of your favorite design examples as sources of inspiration and creating a personal inspiration library.
+We would recommend collecting all of your favourite design examples as sources of inspiration and creating a personal inspiration library.
 This is great for referring back to when doing design work and is usually fun to create.
 At UX Connections, we often share our inspiration sources with other members of the team too.

 5. Find a mentor